Wopslang/Wops/doc/grammar.md

 ### Boolean Literal

 boolean literal is a bit representing boolean constant: *true `1`, and false `0`*.
+You can treat a boolean literal like an integer, but it can only denote `1` or `0`.
+If you assign other integer, it will be stored as `1`.

 ```ebnf
 bool_lit = "0" | "1".